 - Try to recover stolen items

-And be sure to take advantage of the educational tips offered by the police on home security to reduce the chances that you’ll ever need to report a burglary in the first place.
+Be sure to take advantage of the educational tips offered by the Police on home security to reduce the chances that you’ll ever need to report a burglary in the first place.